Baloch people: Iran

 Sistan and Balochestan is one of the poorest and least developed provinces in Iran.
 Basic infrastructure, such as roads, schools, and hospitals, is lacking compared to other regions.
 The unemployment rate is disproportionately high, especially among Baloch youth.
 The majority of Iranian Baloch are Sunni Muslims, which distinguishes them from the predominantly Shia Muslim population of Iran.
 This religious difference has often contributed to tensions between the Baloch and the central government.

-During the 1950s, tribal revolt led by a Baloch farmer Mir Daad Shah struck south eastern Iran.
-Elements of Baloch nationalism were present in this movement, he participated in a rebellion and armed insurgency against the Shah of Iran, Mohammad Reza Pahlavi, in the 1950s.
+During the 1950s, a tribal revolt led by a Baloch farmer – Mir Daad Shah – struck south eastern Iran.
+Elements of Baloch nationalism were present in this movement, and he participated in a rebellion and armed insurgency against the Shah of Iran, Mohammad Reza Pahlavi, in the 1950s.

-On September 30, 2022 (Bloody Friday) in Zahedan a large number of Baloch civilians gathered for Friday prayers at the Grand Makki Mosque, the largest Sunni mosque in Iran, located in Zahedan.
-After the prayers, peaceful demonstrations began, demanding justice for the sexual assault case of the alleged rape of a 15-year-old Baloch girl in June that by a commander of the police force in Chabahar.
+On September 30, 2022 (Bloody Friday) a large number of Baloch civilians gathered for Friday prayers at the Grand Makki Mosque, the largest Sunni mosque in Iran, located in Zahedan.
+After the prayers, peaceful demonstrations began, demanding justice for the alleged rape of a 15-year-old Baloch girl in June by a commander of the police force in Chabahar.
 Iranian security forces, including the Islamic Revolutionary Guard Corps (IRGC) and riot police, surrounded the area and opened fire on the protesters.
-According to human rights organizations such as Amnesty International and Baloch activist groups, at least 96 people were killed on the day of the massacre, and hundreds were injured.
+According to human rights organisations such as Amnesty International and Baloch activist groups, at least 96 people were killed on the day of the massacre, and hundreds were injured.
 Molavi Abdolhamid Ismaeelzahi called the incident a "catastrophe" and demanded "trial and punishment for those responsible for those who have killed people", adding that worshipers were shot in the head and heart by snipers.
 From this event, a picture of Khodanur Lojei, a Baloch protester whose hands were tied to a flagpole, with a cup of water put in front of him (but out of his reach) became a symbol in the ongoing protests.

 Afghanistan

-Baloch constitute approximately 2% of Afghanistan's population.
+Baloch constitute roughly 0.5%–1% Afghanistan's population.
 They are the majority in Nimroz Province.
-Baloch also have a presence in Helmand, Faryab, Takhar, Herat, Kandahar, Badakhshan and other parts of Afghanistan.
+Baloch also have a presence in Helmand, Faryab, Takhar, Herat, Kandahar, and other parts of Afghanistan.